openlawlibrary/taf/specification/taf-spec.md

 an authentication repository with its target repositories and other authentication repositories.
 Furthermore, TAF supports the use of YubiKeys, although it does not make their use mandatory.

-The following are high-level actors their corresponding actions within the framework:
+The following are high-level actors and their corresponding actions within the framework:

 * Maintainers: use tools provided by TAF to set up the authentication repository and provide information about the target repositories.